PR2: A Physics- and Photo-realistic Humanoid Testbed with Pilot Study in Competition: Results

-\textbf{Physics-based Interaction:} Together with the realistic simulation of robot locomotion, PR2 further enables humanoid's physics-based interaction with the environment during manipulation.
-Similar to the jumping example, \cref{fig:dynamic_capability}b shows how the reactive force caused by the target valve influences robot motions in loco-manipulation.
+Together with the realistic simulation of robot locomotion, PR2 further enables humanoid's physics-based interaction with the environment during manipulation.
+Similar to the jumping example, \cref{fig:dynamic_capability}(b) shows how the reactive force caused by the target valve influences robot motions in loco-manipulation.
 With a naive controller, the reactive force causes a dramatic torso pitch, whereas a more stable controller could successfully reject the reactive force and maintain body balance.
-While humanoid robots' bipedal locomotion